cloudmesh-community/book/chapters/cloud/qemu.md

 `-hda testing-image.img`:

-> Here we specified the path for the hard drive which will be used.
+> Here, we specified the path for the hard drive, which will be used.
 In
 > our case, it was the testing-image.img file which we created before.

 `-cdrom ubuntu-16.04.iso`: